vefunder/protocol-research-review/articles/Silo_Finance.md

 Silo is still in an early stage, the beta version of its siloed lending market only went live at the end of August 2022.
 And the stablecoin XAI is just about to be created as we write this report.
 Even though adoption is still low, Silo has a promising use case and a great setup to be successful.
 Another promising sign is that Silo has already implemented on-chain governance.
 Thus, SILO voters are already in control.
 Even though voting power is rather centralized around the team, it is great to see a protocol implementing decentralized governance early on.

+Although the basics look promising, Silo still has to prove its use cases and grow significantly to achieve its goals.
+As of today, the lending platform has very little  TVL or borrowing volume.

 As already mentioned, we did not find any concerning signs related to Silo's security or anything that’d indicate the potential for a rug pull.
 Although the team is entirely anon, they managed to bring on board some well-known advisors and investors, adding to Silo's credibility.
+One factor that would add to Silo’s credibility, however, is either a doxxed team or a more decentralized power structure.

 ## Sources